Skip to content

 5. E-Commerce

-The high risk and potential vulnerability in e-commerce and m-commerce continue to present a challenge for digital marketers, as such concerns limit conversion opportunities and digital growth.
+The high risk and potential vulnerability in e-commerce and m-commerce continue to challenge digital marketers.
+Such concerns limit conversion opportunities and digital growth.

-Security flaws and online financial fraud are the primary sources of fear among consumers, and the two barriers to entry that limit the effectiveness of any digital marketing strategy.
-As customer acquisition, retention and growth, taken together, are the backbone of any marketing strategy, a multiple security strategy approach is necessary to assuage any fears surrounding the transactional process of any online business.
+Security flaws and online financial fraud are the primary sources of fear among consumers.
+They are also the two barriers to entry.
+These factors limit the effectiveness of any digital marketing strategy.
+Customer acquisition, retention, and growth are the backbone of any marketing strategy.
+Therefore, a multiple security strategy approach is necessary.
+It helps assuage any fears surrounding the transactional process of any online business.

-The use of SSL (Secure Sockets Layer) protocols and a two-factor authentication process are two ways to dismay such fear.
-And while a multiple security strategy approach does not guarantee a secure transactional system, such processes are fundamental in providing robust application security.
+The use of SSL (Secure Sockets Layer) protocols and a two-factor authentication process are two ways to dispel such fear.
+A multiple security strategy approach does not guarantee a secure transactional system.
+However, such processes are fundamental in providing robust application security.

 Among digital marketers, education is key to addressing such cybersecurity challenges.
-As data is shared and parcelled across various systems, platforms, and connected environments, conversations regarding cybersecurity remain paramount.
-The risks stemming from cyber attacks may potentially besmirch the reputation and trust that a company has meticulously built throughout its years in business.
+As data is shared and parceled across various systems, platforms, and connected environments, cybersecurity conversations remain paramount.
+The risks stemming from cyber attacks harm the reputation of a company.
+They threaten the trust that has been meticulously built throughout its years in business.

-Much like a digital marketing campaign, addressing and employing strategies to protect a system against security vulnerabilities and cyber attacks require a lot of planning, time and effort.
+Much like a digital marketing campaign, addressing strategies to protect a system requires a lot of planning.
+Employing these strategies against security vulnerabilities and cyber attacks requires time and effort.
 Departments, business-wide, must align to safeguard the company against the continued risk of cyber attacks and threats.

 Aligning departments is instrumental to effectively employ a business-driven security strategy.
 In doing so, companies become better prepared and engaged to deal with such challenges.

-One need only look at examples of previous cybersecurity attacks, as seen through Yahoo, Equifax, and JP Morgan Chase, to understand the importance of employing security measures across all digital activities and platforms.
+To understand the importance of employing security measures across all digital activities and platforms, consider examples of previous cybersecurity attacks.
+These include numerous attempts.
 Each company mentioned had been subjected to cyber attacks.

-This not only crippled their critical infrastructure systems, resulting in mass data exploitation and millions in revenue lost; the incidents also severely tarnished the once-positive perception the public has had of each establishment.
+This not only crippled their critical infrastructure systems.
+It resulted in mass data exploitation and millions in revenue lost.
+The incidents also severely tarnished the once-positive perception the public had of each establishment.
 The damage compromised more than just financial and customer data; it also damaged their reputation as reliable and trustworthy firms.

-If you are unsure as to how secure your system is, now is the time to do a thorough assessment of your security system and protocols.
+If you are unsure about your system’s security, now is the time for a thorough assessment.
+Evaluate your security system and protocols.
 You need to protect what you have worked so hard to build.

 Discover more from DigiPro Marketers